triton-inference-server/tutorials/Feature_Guide/Data_Pipelines/README.md

 * The API used to move data between the client and server
 * How to be proficient with the ensemble scheduler

 **Note:** This example assumes that the reader has a basic understanding of how to use Triton Inference Server.
-If you are new to Triton Inference Server, refer to the [Part 1 of the conceptual guide](https://github.com/triton-inference-server/tutorials/tree/main/Conceptual_Guide/Part_1-model_deployment) before proceeding.
+If you are new to Triton Inference Server, refer to [Part 1 of the conceptual guide](https://github.com/triton-inference-server/tutorials/tree/main/Conceptual_Guide/Part_1-model_deployment) before proceeding.

 ## Overview of a dummy pipeline

-The type of data you want to move, depends on the type of pipeline you are building.
-Therefore there isn't a clean real world example which can be used to cater to a wide audience.
-Therefore, this tutorial is will simply demonstrate how to move a String, UINT8 & INT8 arrays, a FP32 image, and a Boolean through a dummy pipeline.
+The type of data you want to move depends on the type of pipeline you are building.
+Therefore there isn't a clean real-world example that can be used to cater to a wide audience.
+Therefore, this tutorial will simply demonstrate how to move a String, UINT8 & INT8 arrays, an FP32 image, and a Boolean through a dummy pipeline.

 <p align="center" width="100%">
     <img src="./img/Flow.PNG" width="75%">